 10. Highlights of the recent sessions of the World Forum for Harmonization of Vehicle Regulations

 GRBP will be briefed by the secretariat about the highlights of the recent sessions of WP.29 on GRBP and common issues.
 In particular, GRBP will be informed about consideration of a transitional provision on the possibility of granting type approvals according to the preceding series of amendments to a UN Regulation.

+GRBP-73-10 (secretariat)

 11. Exchange of views on the future work of the Working Party on Noise and Tyres